Listening Skill Activities and Discovering the Causes

 Kid struggling with listening skills What are the Cognitive Skills Behind Listening?

-There are a number of core, cognitive skills that support one's capacity to listen:
+Several core cognitive skills support one's capacity to listen:

 1. Attention - Attention is the ability to tune into information, sensations, and perceptions that are relevant in the moment.

 4. Auditory processing - Auditory processing is the brain's interpretation of the sounds we hear.
-A weakness in auditory processing is not an issue with hearing, but with the understanding of what is heard.
-It's a complex skill that involves auditory synthesis, auditory closure, auditory sequencing, auditory discrimination, segmenting and auditory memory.
-To learn more about understanding and remediating auditory processing CLICK HERE.
+A weakness in auditory processing is not a hearing issue, but with the understanding of what is heard.
+It's a complex skill that involves auditory synthesis, auditory closure, auditory sequencing, auditory discrimination, segmenting, and auditory memory.
+To learn more about understanding and remediating auditory processing, CLICK HERE.

 Now that you know the seven possible causes of poor listening skills, it will be important to consider each of these factors for each student.
 Once you have defined the root causes for each student, the best possible remedial approaches can be adopted.
 Check out my blog that reviews fun games and activities that strengthen listening skills: CLICK HERE.